 When Is The Property Owner Liable?

-In order for the property owner to be held accountable in the premises liability case, the victim must prove the following:
+For a property owner to be deemed liable in a premises liability case, the victim must prove the following:

-That the property owner caused the unsafe condition and the subsequent slip and fall accident (i.e. by spilling something and not cleaning it up, by digging a hard-to-spot hole in a heavily trafficked area, etc.)
+- That the property owner caused the unsafe condition and the subsequent slip and fall accident (e.g. by spilling something and not cleaning it up, by digging a barely visible hole in a heavily trafficked area, etc.)

-That the property owner knew about the condition but did not try to correct it (i.e. by failing to post a sign on uneven ground, etc.)
+- That the property owner knew or should have known about the condition but did not try to correct it within a reasonable time (e.g. by failing to post a sign on uneven ground, etc.)

-That the property owner should have known about the danger because a "reasonable" person would have identified the problem and taken steps to prevent injuries caused by the potential slip and fall accident (this is the most common situation, since it is not clearly defined and is determined based on common sense)
+- That the property owner should have known about the danger because a "reasonable" person would have identified the problem and taken steps to prevent injuries caused by the potential slip and fall accident

-In order to establish whether or not a property owner's actions were reasonable, the court must consider how long the unsafe condition existed that contributed to the slip and fall accident.
-This, in turn, determines whether or not the property owner had time to discover and, ultimately, fix the problem.
-The court also must consider whether the steps taken by the property owner were appropriate, as well as whether the carelessness of the victim contributed to the slip and fall injury.
-Free Case Evaluation
+In order to establish whether a property owner's actions were reasonable, the court must consider how long the unsafe condition existed that contributed to the slip and fall accident.
+This determines whether the property owner had time to discover and, ultimately, correct the unsafe condition.
+The court also must consider whether the steps taken by the property owner were appropriate, and whether the carelessness of the victim contributed to the slip and fall injury.

-Be aware, though, that the “reasonable” person standard applies not only to the property owner, but also to the victim.
-If the victim was somewhere s/he should not have been or was engaged in an inappropriate activity, the property owner may be absolved of any responsibility/premises liability.
-For example, if one wanders off marked paths or skateboards down stairs, s/he may bear responsibility for her/his own slip and fall accident.
-Likewise, if a “reasonable” person sees a spill, hole, or other problem and, therefore, could have avoided it, the victim's own carelessness may be at fault, instead of the property owner's supposed negligence.
-Free Case Evaluation
+It is important to understand that the “reasonable” person standard applies to both the property owner and the victim.
+If the victim was somewhere trespassing or engaged in inappropriate activity, the property owner may be absolved of any responsibility.
+For example, if someone wanders off marked paths or skateboards down stairs, s/he may bear responsibility for her/his own slip and fall accident.
+Likewise, if a dangerous condition is open and obvious, could a “reasonable” person have avoided it?
+The victim's own carelessness may be at fault, instead of the property owner's supposed negligence.

 To help determine who is to blame for your slip and fall injury, ask yourself the following questions:

-If you slipped on a spill in a mall, had it been there long enough that the property owner should have been aware of it?
+- If you slipped on a spill, had it been there long enough that the property owner should have been aware of it?

-Has the property owner instated a standard cleaning/maintenance schedule for the premises and, if so, can s/he offer proof?
+- Did the property owner employ a standard cleaning/maintenance schedule for the premises and, if so, can the owner offer proof?

-If, for example, you tripped over a stack of boxes beside a shelf in a grocery store, was their placement necessary and reasonable?
+- If you tripped at a business, was the location or placement of the items necessary and reasonable?
 Could they have been placed in a safer and more convenient location?
 If not, could a proper barrier or warning sign have prevented the slip and fall accident?

-Could the “reasonable” person have avoided the slip and fall accident?
+- Could a “reasonable” person have avoided the slip and fall accident?

 While these questions are important to consider, only a qualified personal injury lawyer, who specializes in premises liability, can help you most accurately determine whether or not you have a case.

-Property owners are not necessarily subject to premises liability laws when trespassers become injured on their property.
-This also holds true for burglars and other uninvited guests.
+Property owners are not necessarily subject to premises liability laws when trespassers are injured on their property.
+This holds true for burglars and other uninvited guests.

-Children are an exception to the trespassing law because often they do not perceive danger as well as adults.
-A property owner must take steps to ensure the safety of children who play in the area, even if they are not supposed to be there necessarily.
+Children are an exception to the trespassing law because they often do not perceive danger as well as adults.
+A property owner must take steps to ensure the safety of children who play in the area, even if they are trespassing.

-In cases of government property, such as public parks, the federal or state government may bear legal responsibility for personal injuries incurred on such premises.
+If the injury occurs on government property, such as public parks, the federal or state government may bear legal responsibility for the injury sustained on such premises.
 Slip and fall / premises liability cases against the government are covered by the Federal Tort Claims Act or similar state Tort Claims Acts.
-Cases must be brought forth within a certain time limit.
+Such cases must be brought forth within a certain time limit.

-For more information regarding Massachusetts slip and fall cases or any other type of Massachusetts personal injury case, please feel free to call toll free at 1-800-278-1538 or fill out the Free Evaluation
+For more information regarding Massachusetts slip and fall cases or any other type of Massachusetts personal injury case, please do not hesitate to contact our experienced legal professionals.